inQWIRE/ViZX/README.md

 Requires [coq-lsp](https://github.com/ejgallego/coq-lsp/) `0.1.7` for automatic rendering.
 Syntax of valid terms = valid ZX diagrams in [VyZX](https://github.com/inQWIRE/VyZX).
 See [src/CoreData/ZXCore](https://github.com/inQWIRE/VyZX/blob/main/src/CoreData/ZXCore.v) for the base definitions, and [src/CoreData/Proportional](https://github.com/inQWIRE/VyZX/blob/main/src/CoreData/Proportional.v) for proportionality definitions.

+## Build

+- Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you do not have it already.
+- Install vsce using command `npm install -g @vscode/vsce`
+- in the source directory for this project, run `npm i`.
+- run `vsce package`.
+- on running `ls`, you should be able to see `vizx-0.1.4.vsix`.
+- If the `code` command is functioning:
+  -  run `code --install-extension vizx-0.1.4.vsix`.
+  - in the same terminal, run `code .`.
+- If the `code` command is not functioning:
+  - launch an instance of [VSCode](https://code.visualstudio.com/download).
+  - Navigate to View > Extensions > ... > Install from VSIX.
+  - Locate the `vizx-0.1.4.vsix` file you just created and select it.
+- You should now be able to view `ZXViz` as an extension in the extensions tab, and use it in the required fashion.

 ## Extension Settings

 This extension contributes the following settings: